michaeltang235/simplfied_FIX_messages/README.md

 # simplfied_FIX_messages
 Financial Information eXchange (FIX) is an open source protocol widely used to trade all asset types in the global financial systems.
 It provides a machine-readable data that can be shared between dealers and institution clients for communicating trade information.

-In this repository, a set of simplified rules are implemented to generate a series of fake FIX 4.2 messages.
+In this repository, a set of simplified rules is implemented to generate a series of fake FIX 4.2 messages.
 An example is given below.

 8=FIX.4.2|35=D|55=SYMBOL_1|54=1|38=100|40=2|59=0|167=FUT|1=CLIENT_1|44=199.99